Trevor Williams (American football): 2016

-On May 10, 2016, the San Diego Chargers signed Williams after he went undrafted in the 2016 NFL Draft.
-They signed him to a three-year, $1.62 million contract.

-Throughout training camp, Williams competed for a roster spot and a job as a backup cornerback against Greg Ducre, Richard Crawford, Terrell Chestnut, and Larry Scott.
-On September 3, 2016, the Chargers waived Williams as part of their final roster cuts.
+After going undrafted in the 2016 draft, Williams signed a three-year, $1.62 million contract, with the San Diego Chargers on May 10, 2016.
+Throughout training camp, he competed for a roster spot and a job as a backup cornerback against Greg Ducre, Richard Crawford, Terrell Chestnut, and Larry Scott.
+On September 3, the Chargers waived Williams as part of their final roster cuts.
 After clearing waivers, he was signed to their practice squad the following day.

-On October 7, 2016, the Chargers promoted Williams to the active roster and signed him to a one-year, $540,000 contract to retain him through the 2017 contract.
-He was promoted from the practice squad after starting cornerback Jason Verrett partially tore his ACL five days earlier against the New Orleans Saints and was placed on injured reserve.
-Head coach Mike McCoy named Williams the fifth cornerback on the depth chart, behind Brandon Flowers, Craig Mager, Casey Hayward, and Steve Williams.

-On October 9, 2016, Williams made his professional regular season debut during the Chargers' 34–31 loss at the Oakland Raiders, but appeared solely on special teams.
+On October 7, the Chargers promoted Williams to the active roster after starting cornerback Jason Verrett partially tore his ACL five days earlier.
+On October 9, Williams made his professional regular season debut during the Chargers' 34–31 loss at the Oakland Raiders, appearing in 21 snaps on special teams.
 The following week, he recorded his first career tackle in a 21–13 victory over the Denver Broncos.
-On November 27, 2016, Williams earned his first career start during a 21–13 win at the Houston Texans after Brandon Flowers was listed as inactive after sustaining a serious concussion the previous week.
-He recorded two tackles and a pass break up during the Week 12 victory.
-In Week 16, Williams collected a season-high seven combined tackles in the Chargers' 20–17 loss at the Cleveland Browns.
-The following week, he started his fourth consecutive game and recorded a season-high six solo tackles in a 37–27 loss to the Kansas City Chiefs.
-He finished his rookie season in 2016 with 31 combined tackles (26 solo) and five pass breakups in 12 games and five starts.
+On November 27 in Week 12, he made his first career start during a 21–13 win against the Houston Texans after Brandon Flowers suffered a serious concussion the previous week.
+Williams recorded two tackles and a pass break up during the Week 12 victory.
+He returned to a backup role in Week 13, but then started the final four games of the 2016 season.
+In Week 16, Williams collected a season-high seven combined he in the Chargers' 20–17 loss at the Cleveland Browns.
+In Week 17, Williams recorded a season-high six solo tackles in a 37–27 loss to the Kansas City Chiefs.
+He finished his rookie season with 31 combined tackles (26 solo) and five pass breakups in 12 games and five starts.